-Timestamps are retrieved using Java's nanoTime method, which has shown to have an accuracy of about $\pm 3 \ \mu s$ on our nodes.
-This means that the error in calculated durations will be twice that much.
+Timestamps are retrieved with Java's nanoTime method, which has an accuracy of about $\pm 3 \ \mu s$ on our nodes.
+This means that the error in calculated durations will be twice that much and thus is negligible (compared with durations of about 30 ms and more).

-4 Results
+4. Results